discordjs/guide/guide/creating-your-bot/README.md

 Inside your console, you can press the up arrow on your keyboard to bring up the latest commands you've run.
 Pressing `Up` and then `Enter` after closing the process is a convenient, quick way to start it up again (instead of typing out the name each time).
 :::

-::: danger
+::: tip
-To learn how create and how to receive slash commands please thoroughly read through [the interactions section](/interactions/registering-slash-commands/).
+To learn how to create and receive slash commands, read through [the interactions section](/interactions/registering-slash-commands/).
 :::

 ## Resulting code